8 Cool Things To Do In Chinatown Vegas

 4090 Schiff Dr

 Finally, the best thing to do in Chinatown Las Vegas.
 A foodie’s dream come true.
-With over 150+ restaurants, including world-class caliber Raku, District 1, Chubby Cattle, Niu Gu and non-Asian eateries such as Sparrow & Wolf, Partage, and Mordeo – culinary wise, Las Vegas Chinatown is second to none.
+With over 150+ restaurants, including world-class caliber Raku, District 1, Lamaii and non-Asian eateries such as Sparrow & Wolf, Partage, and Mordeo.
+Watch Xiao Long Bao being made by hand from scratch at ShangHai Taste, then walk to an all-you-can-eat hot pot or a revolving sushi restaurant, culinary wise, Las Vegas Chinatown is second to none.

 Since its beginning, Spring Mountain Rd has been bustling.
 Local industry folks, as well as celebrity and master chefs, have been dining there for years.
 Then, the late Anthony Bourdain let the secret out when he featured our Chinatown on CNN’s hit TV series “Parts Unknown”.